d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 queries, keys, and values are all from the outputs of the previous decoder layer.
-However, each position in the decoder is allowed to only attend to all positions in the decoder up to that position.
+However, each position in the decoder is allowed only to attend to all positions in the decoder up to that position.
 This *masked* attention
-preserves the auto-regressive property, ensuring that the prediction only depends on those output tokens that have been generated.
+preserves the autoregressive property, ensuring that the prediction only depends on those output tokens that have been generated.

-We have already described and implemented multi-head attention based on scaled dot-products in :numref:`sec_multihead-attention` and positional encoding in :numref:`subsec_positional-encoding`.
+We have already described and implemented multi-head attention based on scaled dot products in :numref:`sec_multihead-attention` and positional encoding in :numref:`subsec_positional-encoding`.
 In the following, we will implement